 REB Storage Systems International has a dedicated rack safety and repair team.
 Our knowledge of rack safety best practices and ANSI/RMI rack safety standards allow us to analyze a rack system, locate all possible risks and make suggestions to help you increase employee safety and asset protection.

 If you are concerned about the safety of your racking system, the sooner you address it the better.
 To speak to Mike McCue, REB's Rack Safety and Repair Account Executive, directly, dial 773-366-8002.
 Alternatively, you can fill in the contact form on this page and Mike will contact you.

 "REB's superior rack remediation project management process is evidence they've built the model for the rack repair services business that works."

 Rack Frame Repair

 If you have any indication that your rack is impaired, it’s time to take action.
 REB’s rack repair is a faster and less expensive way to turn your old, beat-up racking into stronger, safer racking.

 What are the Benefits of Rack Repair over Rack Replacement?

 - Less unloading

-- Less than half the time to repair a damaged column vs. replacing frame and reconnecting beams
+- Faster to repair a damaged column vs. replacing frame and reconnecting beams

 - Less dismantling of accessories: Wire Mesh Deck, Crossbars and Fire Baffle